-We have taken five of the most popular myths related to user testing and described why there’s only a bit of truth if any in them today.
-Sure, some of these statements might have been true years ago, but as you will see, have been busted.
+We have taken five of the most popular myths related to user testing and described why there’s only a bit of truth, if any, in them today.
+Sure, some of these statements might have been true years ago, but as you will see, they have been busted.

 #1 User testing is a complex subject to get into

-Having never incorporated user testing practises in development, you probably don’t know where to start.
-From doing research on different test methods to building a good test, recruiting participants and documenting all the answers and results feels like a lot of work you want to avoid at first.
+Having never incorporated user testing practices in development, you probably don’t know where to start.
+From doing research on different test methods to building a good test, recruiting participants, and documenting all the answers and results feels like a lot of work, you want to avoid at first.